-Introduction1 - 1
+Introduction 1-i

+Introduction 1-1

-Housing Element Purpose .
-1 -1
+Housing Element Purpose 1-1

-General Plan Consistency .
-1 -1
+General Plan Consistency 1-2

-Housing Element Organization .
-1 -1
+Housing Element Organization 1-2

 INTRODUCTION

 California Housing Element law requires every jurisdiction to prepare and adopt a housing element as part of its general plan.
 In California, it is typical for each city or county to prepare and maintain its own separate general plan and housing element.
 However, Fresno County and 14 of the 15 cities in Fresno County, with the help of the Fresno Council of Governments (FCOG), are preparing a Multi-Jurisdictional Housing Element for the fifth round of housing element updates.
 The Multi-Jurisdictional Housing Element provides an opportunity for countywide housing issues and needs to be more effectively addressed at the regional level rather than just at the local level.
 Regional efforts also provide the opportunity for the local governments in the county to work together to accommodate the Regional Housing Needs Allocation (RHNA) assigned to the Fresno County region.
 In addition, economies of scale can result in significant cost savings to jurisdictions preparing a joint housing element.